Explore how Collaborative Observation can help you develop your skills and confidence for teaching both in the classroom and online.

 If you experience any problems booking a place, email firstname.lastname@example.org.

-Collaborative Observation of On-Line practice (COOL) is approached as a strategy for professional development.
-You exploreyour own development interests & plan approaches to peer observation to meet them.
+Collaborative Observation in the classroom or online is approached as a strategy for professional development.
+You explore your own development interests & plan approaches to peer observation to meet them.

-You explore how to plan the approach to peer observation through COOL so as to ensure it is a developmental experience for both observer and observee.
+You explore how to plan the approach to peer observation so as to ensure it is a developmental experience for both observer and observee.

 Engaging in peer observation and the associated dialogue with colleagues helps you to develop a sound evidence base for your learning & teaching practice.